• Home

 Ingredient Details

 Milk - I went for oat milk.
-Feel free to use any favourite milk of yours.
+Feel free to use any favorite milk of yours.
 Keep in mind that creamier & thicker milk works best.

 🥄 Equipment